 You won’t believe the amazing books that this small space can hold.
 Time to find out for yourself!

 One of the most interesting independent book shops in Brooklyn is A Novel Kitchen located on Atlantic Avenue in Brooklyn Heights.
 This bookstore is also a restaurant and even a record store in one of the coolest combinations the city has to offer!

 Local restaurant owners lost their former business and by happenchance, through a note with a dent on a car, they were connected to the owner of Better Read Than Dead, mentioned above.
 They formed a friendship and also included the head of Academy Records to bring a unique trifecta of all three in one space.

 The Bookmark Shoppe

-This Brooklyn bookstore originally began their journey in Dyker Heights but moved to Bay Ridge after they outgrew their first storefront.
+This Brooklyn bookstore originally began its journey in Dyker Heights but moved to Bay Ridge after they outgrew its first storefront.

 Like most of the bookstores in Brooklyn, this one has a lot more to offer than books!
 What I love about this shop are all the amazing little gifts they have.
 I know you’re probably here for the books, but make sure you check out some of their adorable mugs, pins, tote bags and so much more.

 Along with a variety of events like knitting classes, book signings, and book karaoke, The Bookmark Shoppe also offers a free book club that meets once a month!